usernameoliver/weak_supervision/README.md

 Next, put the dataset into the data/ folder.

+Note: Please change BASE\_DIR in each py file to your working directory.

 ## Uage
 When the ground truth labels exists, we manually create mislabels by flipping labels in a small portion of the training data.
 Here the percentage of mislabels is 20%, i.e. 0.2 in the commands below.
 Note that 0.2 can be changed to any number between 0.0 and 1.0.
 ```